Human Resource Services

 The Provost makes the University's official offer for tenure-track faculty positions.

-Template offer letters are also available from the Managers--Faculty Recruitment area of the HRS website at:
+Template offer letters are also available from the Faculty Recruitment ToolKit website at:

 Non-Tenure-Track Faculty Positions